illop/slack-alias-plugin/README.md

 ## TODO:

-- Make the lists updateable in slack
+- Make the lists survive bot restarts
+- Make alias lists for each channel
+- Make a global alias list